 One, that means I like to look at my past results – what has worked and what has not worked – before I make decisions about how to act in the present or future.
 (BTW, this is something I can teach you in depth in Next Level Numbers!).

-Assuming your overall business goal is to increase your sales, you can see there are literally dozens of ways you can work towards that goal.
+Assuming your overall business goal is to increase your sales, there are literally dozens of ways you can work towards that goal.

-(There are actually specific things you can work on in this massive flow chart that will help you reach your sales goals with less effort and less time.
+(There are actually specific things you can work on that will help you reach your sales goals with less effort and less time.
 Specifically, I suggest focusing on increasing your conversion rate & average order value vs. focusing on increasing your traffic…but that’s a post for another day!)

 Wanna learn more about working smarter, not harder?